Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conversions for Probability Distributions: Asymptotic Setting

-where $H(P)$ is the entropy of $P$, i.e. $H(P):=-\sum P(x)\log_2P(x)$.
-The equation between LHS and RHS is obtained from the results about the intrinsic randomness and the resolvability in classical information theory \cite{Han03}.
-Similarly, the equation between the middle side and the right side is obtained from the results about entanglement concentration and dilution in quantum information theory \cite{BBPS96}.
+where $H(P)$ is the entropy of $P$, i.e., $H(P):=-\sum_{x\in{\cal X}} P(x)\log_2P(x)$.
+The logarithmic function always has the base $2$ through this paper and we denote it simply by $\log$ in the following.
+Throughout this paper, we assume a probability distribution has non-zero entropy, or equivalently, the support size of the probability distribution is not $1$.
+The equation between the left hand side and the right hand side is obtained from the results about the intrinsic randomness and the resolvability in conventional information theory \cite{Han03}.
+Similarly, the second equation is obtained from the results about entanglement concentration and dilution in quantum information theory \cite{BBPS96}.